...

 - Are you dependent on a car but your clunker could give up the ghost at any time?

-- What is your general condition?
-Do you have to expect large dental bills, for example?
+- How is your general health?
+Do you have to reckon with large dental bills, for example?

 - What about insurance?
-If you don't have homeowner's insurance, would you be able to get a quick fix after water damage?
+If you don't have contents insurance, could you quickly refurnish your home after water damage?

 - personal risks of a different kind...